 Accounts Receivable consists primarily of advisory fees and expense reimbursements billed to clients.
 Other Assets includes long-term receivables from fees related to private funds capital raising and certain fees related to the private capital businesses.
 Receivables are reported net of any allowance for credit losses.
 The Company maintains an allowance for credit losses to provide coverage for probable losses from customer receivables and determines the adequacy of the allowance by estimating the probability of loss based on the Company's analysis of historical credit loss experience of the Company's client receivables, and taking into consideration current market conditions and reasonable and supportable forecasts that affect the collectability of the reported amount.
-The Company's receivables collection periods generally are within 90 days of invoice, with the exception of placement fees, which are generally collected within 180 days of invoice, and fees related to private funds capital raising and certain fees related to the private capital businesses, which are collected in a period exceeding one year.
+The Company's receivables collection periods generally are within 90 days of invoice, with the exception of placement fees, which are generally collected within 180 days of invoice, and certain fees related to private funds capital raising and the private capital businesses, a portion of which may be collected in a period exceeding one year (see Note 4 for further information).
 The collection period for restructuring transaction receivables may exceed 90 days.
 Receivables that are collected in a period exceeding one year are reflected in Other Assets on the Consolidated Statements of Financial Condition.